twilio-professional-services/enhanced-flex-dashboards/README.md

 ### Queue Stats Dashboard
 - Filter Queues View by Agent's team_name attribute
+- Manual filter to only display a "group" of queues (based on partial queue name match).
 - Selectively remove a metric (waiting-tasks) based on the Queue Name
 - Add Titles with Active/Waiting tasks aggregated for a set of queues (using Queue Name)
+- Add tiles with metrics aggregated by Channel

 ### Teams View
 - Add the agent's role code (A = Agent, S = Supervisor, D = Admin) in the Teams View